thofisch/doc-api/docs/representations.md

 - **DO** pluralize arrays to indicate they contain multiple values prefer to pluralize array names.
 This implies that object names should in turn be singular.
 - **DO** use consistent property values
 - **DO** use string to represent enumerations.
-- **CONSIDER** use common field names and semantics.
-There exist a variety of field types that are required in multiple places.
-To achieve consistency across all API implementations, you must use common field names and semantics whenever applicable.
-There are some data fields that come up again and again in API data.
-These properties are not always strictly necessary, but making them idiomatic allows API client developers to build up a common understanding of Zalando's resources.
-There is very little utility for API consumers in having different names or value types for these fields across APIs.
+- **CONSIDER** using common field names and semantics to achieve consistency across the API portfolio, as there is very little utility for clients in having different names or value types for these fields across APIs.
+Candidates are, but not limited to: *id*, *relation_id*, *type*, *created*, *modified/updated*.
-    - id: the identity of the object.
-If used, IDs must opaque strings and not numbers.
-IDs are unique within some documented context, are stable and don't change for a given object once assigned, and are never recycled cross entities.
-    - xyz_id: an attribute within one object holding the identifier of another object must use a name that corresponds to the type of the referenced object or the relationship to the referenced object followed by _id (e.g. customer_id not customer_number; parent_node_id for the reference to a parent node from a child node, even if both have the type Node)
-    - created: when the object was created.
-If used, this must be a date-time construct.
-    - modified: when the object was updated.
-If used, this must be a date-time construct.
-    - type: the kind of thing this object is.
-If used, the type of this field should be a string.
-Types allow runtime information on the entity provided that otherwise requires examining the Open API file.
 - **CONSIDER** including entity identifiers for each of the application domain entities that make up the resource.
 - **CONSIDER** the use of an envelope by default.
 Only use envelopes in exceptional cases.
 - **CONSIDER** follow RFC-7159 by having (if possible) a serialized object as the top-level structure, since it would allow for future extension.